MicrosoftDocs/entra-docs/docs/identity-platform/msal-authentication-flows.md

 Several of these flows support both interactive and non-interactive token acquisition.

 - **Interactive** - The user may be prompted for input by the authorization server.
-For example, to sign in, perform multi-factor authentication (MFA), or to grant consent to more resource access permissions.
+For example, to sign in, perform multifactor authentication (MFA), or to grant consent to more resource access permissions.
 - **Non-interactive (silent)** - The user may _not_ be prompted for input.
 Also called "silent" token acquisition, the application tries to get a token by using a method in which the authorization server _may not_ prompt the user for input.

 Your MSAL-based application should first try to acquire a token silently and fall back to the interactive method only if the non-interactive attempt fails.
 For more information about this pattern, see [Acquire and cache tokens using the Microsoft Authentication Library (MSAL)](msal-acquire-cache-tokens.md).